2026 - Transportation: Emerging Projects

 Transbay Joint Powers Authority

-A related effort overseen by San Francisco’s Office of Community Investment and Infrastructure will create a new mixed-use transit-oriented neighborhood surrounding the Transit Center.
-For more information on this neighborhood development, please refer to the Office of Community Infrastructure and Investment Section in the Economic and Neighborhood Development chapter of this Plan.
+An important element of the Transbay Program, overseen by San Francisco’s Office of Community Investment and Infrastructure (OCII).
+The Transbay Redevelopment Plan has created a new mixed-use transit-oriented neighborhood surrounding the Transit Center with nearly 4,000 housing units to be completed, 35% of which are affordable.
+For more information on this neighborhood development, please refer to the Office of Community Infrastructure and Investment Section in the Economic and Neighborhood Development Chapter of this Plan.

-Bay Area Rapid Transit
+San Francisco Bay Area Rapid Transit District

 Project Name